naranjito72/jasmineTest/README.md

 ### Considerations

-  * I didn't want to touch the function that you kindly helped me to develope, raised questions to be discuss (a million entries of databased?)
+  * I didn't want to touch the function that you kindly helped me to develope.

   * Found out that new Set could help me great deal yesterday